mootable/hashmap/Readme.md

 # HashMap Implementation for JavaScript

 ## Background
-The original intent of this repo was to turn the [npm hashmao](https://npmjs.org/package/hashmap) into an actual hashmap.
-Unfortunatly the owner did not see the need at this time.
-As such this repo exists, the original code has substantially changed as has the license to match, over the comming weeks and months less and less of the original code will remain.
+This repository is a refactored version of the [npm hashmao](https://npmjs.org/package/hashmap) repository.
+It takes that implementation as a starting point, and moves it closer to the core functionality hashmaps are designed to achieve.
+As such, whilst the interface is based on the originator repository, it has four notable exceptions:

-However 0.0.1 of the mootable hashmap should have an identical interface and behaviours to the npm hashmap implementation.
+However 0.0.3 of the mootable hashmap should have an identical interface and behaviours to the npm hashmap implementation.
 With 4 exceptions.

 1 As per spec, ordering of hashmaps is not guarenteed to meet order of insertion when iterating over it.